ray-project/ray/doc/source/workflows/advanced.rst

 By default, we have ``checkpoint=True`` if not specified.

-If the output of a step is another step (i.e. dynamic workflows), we skips checkpointing the entire step.
+If the output of a task is another task (i.e. dynamic workflows), we skips checkpointing the entire task.